freemanfinicum/Edward/connor.md

 permalink: /connor/
 ---

-## This is Connor Reidhead's space
+## This is Connor Reidhead's Space